 Susan is a native of Richmond, VA.
-After completed her undergraduate degree from Virginia Commonwealth University, she moved across the country.
+After completing her undergraduate degree from Virginia Commonwealth University, she moved across the country.
 Returning to Richmond in the 1980’s, Susan worked in full-time ministry, teaching, counseling and developing outreach ministries.
 In 1990 she accepted a position in the Department of Surgery and has worked there ever since.
 After spending 10 years in education administration, she accepted the position as the Surgical Simulation Coordinator before being promoted to Surgical Simulation Administrator in June 2017.
 She enjoys working with medical students and residents and organizing educational events for practicing surgeons and physicians.

 Aaron Anderson, PhD, MFA, is Founding Director of VCU’s Standardized Patient Program.
 He also serves as Associate Professor, Associate Chair and Head of Undergraduate Studies in the Department of Theatre, Associate Director of the MFA Program in Movement Pedagogy, and Affiliate Faculty in the Department of Internal Medicine.
 He holds an Interdisciplinary PhD in Culture from Northwestern University and an MFA in Theatre from the University of Hawai’i at Manoa.